 Phoenix is the largest commercial hub of and most populous city in Arizona, with approximately 1.5 million residents.
 It is the sixth largest city in the country, and the county seat of Maricopa County.
 Situated within a day’s drive from the Mexican border and at the crossroads of several interstates, it has also been identified as one of the largest hubs for human trafficking networks in the U.S by state and federal law enforcement and victims’ advocacy groups.

-The Phoenix Police Department recognizes the serious consequences of prostitution for the community as well as the presence of sex trafficking locally.
+The Phoenix Police Department and Maricopa County partners recognize the serious consequences of prostitution for the community as well as the presence of sex trafficking locally.
 More than one serial killer of sex sellers have also been active in the city.
 While some local residents continue to view prostitution as a quality of life issue, many in the community were compelled to demand reform following the 2005 discovery of a 15-year-old girl who had been kept locked inside a dog crate by her pimp.
 As another example, in June 2013, a 15-year-old girl was recruited and sex trafficked by a pimp using online ads for prostitution.

-While their policy may be stringent, Phoenix law enforcement also offers alternatives for first time offenders.
+Phoenix law enforcement also offers alternatives for first time offenders.
 As of 2005, those without a prior record may enroll in a “john school” program.
 The eight hour course, which costs $827 and is led by Catholic Charities, includes presentations from vice investigators, health care workers, community representatives, psychologists, and former prostituted women.
 In exchange for attending, the men may have their cases dismissed and avoid jail time.
 Since its inception, roughly 1,000 johns have enrolled in and completed the course.

 In mid-2015, Phoenix city officials, in partnership with the CEASE (Cities Empowered Against Sex Trafficking) Network, launched a public awareness campaign targeting sex buyers, particularly those who would solicit minors for acts of prostitution.
 According to media outlets, the initiative “includes a website in English and Spanish, brochures and posters that will be displayed in local businesses in areas with a high incidence of prostitution arrests, according to a statement from the city of Phoenix.
 The campaign will also include radio public service announcements and billboard messaging along major transportation routes.”
 An accompanying website has also been launched at NotWorthIt.org.